James Lick: Early years

-James Lick was born in Stumpstown (now Fredericksburg) Pennsylvania on August 25, 1796.
-Lick's grandfather, William Lick, served during the American Revolutionary War under General George Washington and his son, John Lick, during the American Civil War.
+James Lick was born to Pennsylvania Dutch parents in Stumpstown (Fredericksburg), Pennsylvania on August 25, 1796.
+Lick's paternal grandfather, William Lük, was a German immigrant from the Palatinate, and served in the American Revolutionary War.
+William's son, John, anglicized the family name to Lick.

 The son of a carpenter, Lick began learning the craft at an early age.
-When he was twenty-one, after a failed romance with Barbara Snavely, Lick left Stumpstown for Baltimore, Maryland, where he learned the art of piano making.
+When he was twenty-one, he had a romance with Barbara Snavely, the mother of his only child, John Henry.
+They never married, and the romance failed.
+Lick left Stumpstown for Baltimore, Maryland, where he learned the art of piano making.
 He quickly mastered the skill, and moved to New York City and established his own shop.
 In 1821 Lick moved to Argentina, after learning that his pianos were being exported to South America.

 South American years

-Lick found his time in Buenos Aires to be difficult, due to his ignorance of Spanish and the turbulent political situation in the country.
-However, his business thrived and in 1825 Lick left Argentina to tour Europe for a year.
+Lick found his time in Buenos Aires to be difficult, because of his ignorance of Spanish and the turbulent political situation in the country.
+Despite this, his business thrived, and in 1825 Lick left Argentina to tour Europe for a year.
 On his return trip, his ship was captured by the Portuguese, and the passengers and crew were taken to Montevideo as prisoners of war.
 Lick escaped captivity and returned to Buenos Aires on foot.

 In 1832, Lick returned to Stumpstown.
 He failed to reunite with Barbara Snavely and their son, and returned to Buenos Aires.
 He decided the political situation was too unstable and moved to Valparaíso, Chile.
 After four years, he again moved his business, this time to Lima, Peru.

 In 1846, Lick returned to North America.
 Anticipating the Mexican–American War and the future annexation of California, he decided to settle there.
 A backlog of orders for his pianos delayed him 18 months, as his Mexican workers returned to their homes to join the Mexican Army.
 He finished the orders himself.